 • Piles of leaves or unkempt grass in your own backyard.

-⚠️ All of which count as tick-prone zones – which you might miss out on your dog exploring, digging, or rooting around in.
+All of these count as tick-prone zones – which you might miss out on your dog exploring, digging, or rooting around in.
 (Until they’ve come home with an infection without anyone having noticed until weeks later.)

-💡 But not unless you just check their Heat Map and Location History
+Because when you check your dog’s Heat Map and Location History

 The Tractive GPS Heat Map feature